A Lawyer Helping Victims of An Industrial Accident Injury In West Virginia

-If you have suffered injuries as a result of an industrial accident, you are entitled to receive financial compensation for your medical expenses, lost wages, and pain and suffering.
-Attorney David A. Sims helps injured parties in the Mid-Ohio Valley and North-Central Regions of West Virginia to file claims and lawsuits to receive the full financial compensation allowed by law.
+If you have suffered an industrial accident injury, you are entitled to receive financial compensation for your medical expenses, lost wages, and pain and suffering.
+Attorney David A. Sims helps injured parties in West Virginia to file claims and lawsuits to receive the full financial compensation allowed by law for an Industrial Accident Injury.

 West Virginia has several thriving industrial industries that fuel the local and national economy.
 However, many are as dangerous for workers as they are lucrative for the industry owners (who sometimes try to bypass necessary workplace safety procedures to cut costs).